2021 Applications are now closed

-The qualifications linked to each traineeship do not require attendance at college, as a portfolio of evidence is gathered whilst carrying out the practical work.
-They are accredited by the University of the Highlands and Islands or similarly industry recognised organisations.
+The qualifications linked to each traineeship do not require attendance at college, as trainees compile a portfolio of evidence gathered whilst carrying out on the job learning.
+They are accredited by the University of the Highlands and Islands or similar industry recognised organisations.

 Due to social distancing requirements there are changes to living and learning arrangements for trainees this year.
 See the further details links for each specific traineeship to see where we anticipate trainees to be based and also where the majority of the learning will take place.
 Depending on the pandemic restrictions, there may also be opportunities for trainees to go on external placements with partner organisations such as the RSPB or one of many community woodland organisations, giving them the chance to broaden their experiences whilst also forming links with potential employers.

 This project is made possible through funding provided by The National Lottery Heritage Fund “Skills for the Future” programme, which helps organisations deliver fully funded placements to meet skills shortages and diversify the workforce in the heritage sector.
-With these objectives in mind we encourage applications from anyone who is part of a community underrepresented in the environmental sector workforce, including young people, members of the BAME community and women who favour roles which have historically had a gender imbalance towards men and individuals who hope to make a career change later in life.
+With these objectives in mind we encourage applications from anyone who is part of a community underrepresented in the environmental sector workforce, including young people, members of the BAME community and women who favour roles which have historically had a gender imbalance towards men.
 These groups have been identified as being poorly represented in the Scottish nature conservation workforce at the moment.